mraleph/mraleph.github.com/_posts/2013-04-29-performance-tuning-as-weather-forecast.md

 <small>[disassembly can be obtained from V8 with `--print-opt-code --code-comments` if V8 was built with `disassembler=on`]</small>

-Looking at the disassembly for `i * i` case in Benchmark.js variant reveals quite an unfortunate register allocation decision on V8 part (I am prettyfied assembly):
+Looking at the disassembly for `i * i` case in Benchmark.js variant reveals quite an unfortunate register allocation decision on V8 part (I have prettified assembly to make it easier to read):

 {% highlight nasm %}
 loop: